Do you often experience itchy, dry, irritated eyes? Are your eyes constantly red and burning? You might be suffering from […]

 However, even though some contact lenses are approved for overnight wear, it's still important to follow the recommended wear time and other instructions provided by our eye doctor.
 This includes regularly cleaning and disinfecting your lenses, replacing them as recommended, and avoiding wearing them longer than prescribed.

 Additionally, even with extended wear lenses, it's still recommended to take them out at night when possible to give your eyes a break and let them breathe.
-If you're experiencing discomfort, redness, or other issues, it's important to remove your lenses and contact our eye doctor right away by calling (212) 752-6930.
+If you're experiencing discomfort, redness, or other issues, it's important to remove your lenses and contact your eye doctor right away.

 If you are guilty of sleeping in your contact lenses, it's time to break the habit.
-Contact us at (212) 752-6930 to discuss the best options for you.
+Contact your optometrist to discuss the best options for you.
 Remember that the risks and complications involved in sleeping in contact lenses are serious and can lead to permanent damage.
 Protect your eyes and your vision by avoiding sleeping in your contact lenses.
-Patients looking for a contact lens exam visit our clinic from all over New York, and we are proud to be a leading contact lens practice for patients from New York, Queens, Brooklyn, and Long Island.